PreslavKisyov/GPS-Image-Verification/Test/threshold/README.md

 negbesttm.txt - The negative samples for the Template Matching method<br/>
 posbesttm.txt - The positive samples for the Template Matching method<br/>

-**Note:** The full paths of these files must be passed through to the thresholdTool.py script.
+:warning:**Note:** The full paths of these files must be passed through to the thresholdTool.py script.
 Additionally, the negative file must be passed first, before the positive one.